Will-Alger/INF286-Website-redesign-project/README.md

 ### Goal of project
-* Update the asthetic and style
+* Update the asthetic and style.
-* Improve website navigation
+* Improve website navigation.
 * Improve presentation and organization of information.